GENTEL-lab/OnixBind/README.md

 per record, where a higher value means stronger binding.

-This repository is inference only: it contains no training code, no optimiser state and no dataset tooling.
-The released model is a two-head ensemble over one shared trunk — one trunk and one diffusion pass are run per record, two affinity heads are evaluated on the same tensors, and their predictions are averaged.
-See [docs/ENSEMBLE.md](docs/ENSEMBLE.md) for the head selection and benchmark scores.
+This repository is inference only: it contains no training code, no optimiser state, and no dataset tooling.
+The released model uses one shared structural trunk and diffusion pass with two checkpoint-specific affinity heads.
+Both heads are evaluated on the same structural representations, and their equally weighted mean is reported as the final pX prediction.

 **An A100 80GB or higher-memory GPU is recommended.**